Published: April 4, 2024 | Last Updated: September 24, 2025

 Italian Neorealism is a post-World War II film movement that lasted roughly from 1943 to 1952, although its influence extended into the 1950s and beyond.
 It is characterized by stories set among the poor and working class, filmed on location, often using non-professional actors, and focusing on everyday life and the struggles of ordinary people.
 Notable directors include Roberto Rossellini and Vittorio De Sica.

-Italian Neorealism is characterized by its use of real-life scenarios, focus on the plight of the working class, rejection of the glossy style of pre-war cinema, and challenge of traditional storytelling and aesthetics.
-It has profoundly influenced global cinema, inspiring filmmakers and movements worldwide, emphasizing realism, social commentary, and human values.
+Italian Neorealism is characterized by its use of real-life scenarios, its focus on the plight of the working class, its rejection of the glossy style of pre-war cinema, and its challenge to traditional storytelling and aesthetics.

 Historical Context